Colinton: Colinton today

 Colinton is served by Colinton Primary School, Bonaly Primary School, Firrhill High School.
 Merchiston Castle School, east of the village, is an independent all-boys boarding school.

 The major route to the city centre, Colinton Road, runs from Colinton through Craiglockhart to Holy Corner, a part of Burghmuirhead between Morningside and Bruntsfield.
 Along the road are a number of significant Victorian and Edwardian villas, some of which were designed by Edward Calvert.

 Publications

-In addition to city-wide media, Colinton is covered by Colinton Magazine, published by the Colinton Amenity Association.
-The magazine includes reports from CAA officers and articles of general interest about Colinton and neighbouring Bonaly.

-Since 2014, Colinton has also been included within the distribution area of C&B News (originally Currie & Balerno News), a volunteer-led community news magazine covering Colinton as well as nearby Juniper Green, Baberton Mains, Currie, and Balerno.
-Launched in February 1976, and published 10 times a year, the publication features local news and articles, reports from local groups/organisations, political representatives and Community Councils, plus regular coverage of local planning applications and developments.